Iridium-Softworks/sigil/README.md

   Sigil.init({ enabled: true });
 </script>

-<button data-sigil-id="submit">Submit</button>
+<button sig="submit">Submit</button>
 ```

 ## How It Works

-Sigil renders small colored glyph markers on elements with `data-sigil-id` attributes.
+Sigil renders small colored glyph markers on elements with `sig`, `data-sigil-id`, or `data-testid` attributes.
 Each marker encodes the element's ID using a unique color pattern that the Sigil executor can detect via screenshot analysis - no DOM access required.

 This enables reliable UI automation that works with any web framework, including those with shadow DOM, iframes, or complex rendering.